sooha-cs/SecuIntell/README.md

 - [CERT-In](https://www.cert-in.org.in/) for regulatory documentation
 - [DNIF](https://dnif.it/) for India-native SIEM reference architecture
-- Anthropic Claude API for powering intelligent analysis
+-  Google Gemini API for powering intelligent analysis

 ---